Why Employee Student Loan Assistance Is One of the Most Sought-After Employee Benefits

 For employers, the key is to understand how prevalent the student debt problem is across their company or in a particular segment of the workforce.
 Peanut Butter's plan design process leverages data-driven analysis along with insights from our work supporting top employers to help management teams efficiently design student loan assistance programs that support their organization's talent goals, leverage best practices, and deploy capital in an efficient way.
 With a basic employee census file, Peanut Butter's proprietary model can estimate the prevalence of student debt across a company.

-KB: How should a student loan assistance plan be structured and communicated?
+KB: How should a new plan be structured and communicated?

 DA: Plan structure should be driven by your company's goals and budget.